 Energy Efficiency

 Bungalows are more energy efficient than two story homes because you only have to heat one floor.
 Two if you have a basement.
 Two story homes also need insulation between floors to make temperature control efficient.
 Kingston winters do get very cold!
+Heating distribution also tends to be more consistent in single-level layouts.

 Resale Value and Market Demand